Music Industry Summer Program

 Recorded Music is more than the performer and performance.
 It is the intersection of business and technology.
 Behind every artist is a team of professionals recording and mixing sound, marketing and promoting the artist to consumers and media; publishers working to expand the music’s reach through other entertainment outlets, and dozens more individuals crafting virtually every aspect of what will be seen and heard.

-Drexel’s Music Industry Summer Program is an intensive one-week, commuter, program for high school students serious about acquiring a head start on understanding the basics and the nuances of this incredibly competitive and energetic industry.
+Drexel’s Music Industry Summer Program is an intensive one-week, commuter program for high school students who are serious about acquiring a head start on understanding the basics and the nuances of this incredibly competitive and energetic industry.

-Drexel’s Music Industry Program is nationally known for its student-run enterprises such as MAD Dragon Records, Bantic Media and Mad Dragon Publishing, and its state of the art recording facilities.
+Drexel’s Music Industry Program is nationally known for its student-run MAD Dragon Music Group and its state of the art recording facilities.
 Drexel’s faculty of music industry professionals teach the summer program and draw course work from the undergraduate curriculum that addresses music recording, production, marketing, management, publishing and more.
 Through practical classroom lectures and hands-on studio experience, students are ensured valuable insight into this one of a kind program.

-Audio Engineering: Utilizing Drexel’s state-of-the-art recording facilities, students will learn about the nature of sound and how it is applied to recording and editing music.
-Students will learn the latest recording equipment and techniques, from setting up microphones to editing on ProTools®, so that they can make and record their own music.
+Studio Recording and Mixing: Utilizing Drexel’s state-of-the-art recording facilities, students will learn about the nature of sound and how it is applied to recording and editing music.
+Students will learn the latest recording equipment and techniques, from setting up microphones to editing on ProTools, so that they can make and record their own music.

-Orientation: You will have an orientation on Sunday, July 9th for both you and your parents.
-To get familiarized with where classes will be held on campus during the week, and to obtain dining hall passes for lunch.
+Orientation: You will have an orientation on Sunday, July 12th for both you and your parents to meet faculty and familiarize yourselves with class locations.
 Students will be expected to report directly to their first class on Monday morning.

 Closing Reception: The program is capped by a reception the evening of the last day of the program.
 Students who complete the one-week program will receive a program certificate.